 In addition to having your communication and ticketing systems in place, it’s important to let your customers know when they should expect a response back from you after they submit their issues and requests.
 Normally, getting back to your customers within a 24 hour period is seen as a very reasonable response time.
 This may vary pending on the nature of the issue, but you’ll want to at least send an initial response as soon as possible to confirm that you have received the requests.

 If you’re a one-man show and don’t have a support team in place to respond within a 24-hour time frame, be sure not to over promise on your response time.
 It’s very crucial to your membership business to be as clear as possible in this area on what you can deliver.
 In the end, this will help develop a solid relationship with your customers.

 4. Listen to your Customers

 As you receive a number of support requests, take some time to identify the most pressing issues or requests you receive, especially if you have a large number of customers inquiring about the same topics on a regular basis.
 Your customers are voicing their thoughts about your products and services.
 These frequently asked questions may be about feature enhancement or software bug fixes, just to name a few.
 Whatever the case may be, it pays to listen to your customers and deliver what you see fit for your business and their needs.

-As your business propels to the next level of growth, you’ll want to consider adding a technical support component to effectively communicate with your customers and address their needs as it relates to your business.
-There’s nothing like going the extra mile to set up a support system that will help your customers achieve success.
-With that said, I hope the previous points mentioned will serve as a useful guide to help you get started with providing the best technical support for your membership site.
+As your membership business propels to the next level of growth, you’ll want to consider adding a technical support component to effectively communicate with your customers and address their needs as it relates to your business.
+There's nothing like going the extra mile to set up a support system that will help your customers achieve success.
+With that said, I hope the previous points mentioned will serve as a useful guide to help you get started with providing the best technical support for your membership website.